 - 4 cups whole milk

-- 1 1/2 cups (12 ounces) evaporated milk
+- 1 ½ cups (12 ounces) evaporated milk

 - Place the chicken stock into a large pot.
 Heat on medium-high heat until it comes to a boil.

 - Peel and cut the carrot into coins.
-If you choose to make heart-shaped carrots, use a cookie cutter to cut hearts out of the carrot coins.
+If you make heart-shaped carrots, use a cookie cutter to cut hearts out of the carrot coins.
 Otherwise, use the carrot rounds as they are.
 Place the carrots into the chicken stock to cook.

 - Add the bouillon, salt, pepper, and butter.
 Stir to dissolve the bouillon.